 Goal One: All students are literate

-- 1. Allocation for updating and maintaining a robust library and learning commons. \$1720/year - 2.
-Allocation for software & online applications to support literacy learning. \$500/year - 3.
-Allocation for classroom library updates. \$250/classroom
+- 1. Allocation for software & online applications to support literacy learning. \$500 - 2.
+Allocation for updating and maintaining a robust library and learning commons. \$1720 - 3.
+Allocation for updating classroom libraries. \$250/classroom

 Goal Two: All students are numerate